geier/pycarddav/src/pycarddav051.rst

 :tags: Releases

 *pyCardDAV* v0.5.1_ has been released.
-This is a bugfix release, if *pyCardDAV* is working fine for you, there is no reasen to upgrade.
+This is a bugfix release, if *pyCardDAV* is working fine for you, there is no reason to upgrade.

 Also, *pyCardDAV* is also available on Debian_ now.